30×30 Health Systems Initiative Commitment Makers

 • Coordinating with MOH and existing CHW systems in the Philippines

-• Expanding the scope and reach of its CHW program from March 2023 to June 2025, by increasing the number of households covered by each CHW, increasing the number of CHWs trained, and expanding the activities of the trained CHWs to interventions that they can safely perform in their communities.
+• Expanding the scope and reach of its CHW program from March 2023 to June 2025 by increasing the number of households covered by each CHW, increasing the number of CHWs trained, and expanding the activities of the trained CHWs to interventions they can safely perform in their communities.

-• Trained CHWs will target infants, under-5 children, school age children, pregnant and lactating women, women of reproductive age with interventions in nutrition, MNH, IMCI, family planning, and TB screening.
+• Trained CHWs will target infants, under-5 children, school-age children, pregnant and lactating women, and women of reproductive age with interventions in nutrition, MNH, IMCI, family planning, and TB screening.

 • Supplemental food and vitamins will be provided through donations.